HippoCampusRobotics/fav_docs/installation/workspace_setup.rst

 .. code-block:: console

    $ mkdir -p ~/fav/ros2/src
+   $ mkdir -p ~/fav/ros2_underlay/src

 In ROS, we put the code we write (or use) in so-called "workspaces".
 We can have multiple workspaces and can either use them in combination by "overlaying" the workspaces.
 Or we can have them as completely independent setups and use only a certain selection of them at a time.

-Conveniently, for this class we only have one.
+For this class, we use the two workspaces :file:`ros2` and :file:`ros2_underlay`.
+As the name suggests, we use :file:`ros2` as an overlay to :file:`ros2_underlay`.
+Of course there is a reasoning behind this.

+ros2_underlay
+   We use this workspace for code/packages we want or have to build from source.
+However, these packages we do not modify regularly or work with at all.
+Outsourcing these packages into a separate workspace speeds up the compilation time of our actual development workspace.

 ros2
-   :file:`ros2` is our development workspace.
+   This is our development workspace.
 We put all the packages/code developed during this class here.

 .. note::
    The setup normally includes three steps: